kbrezinski/kbrezinski/README.md

 # `$ whoami`

 Hi there :wave: My name is Kenneth Brezinski, I am currently a Ph.D. student at the University of Manitoba.
 My research focuses on the development and application of machine learning techniques for pre-emptive cyber security defense.
+I am currently Intern Lead for a multi-year collaboration with Canadian Tire Corporation.
+My long term goals include working as a Machine Learning Engineering and leading my own projects over a wide variety of industries.

-I have a personal blog where I
+I have a personal blog where I write about Politics, Life and Human Intelligence.
+A link will be added once the transition to a new server is made.

-### My other research focuses:
+### My other research focus areas:

 :point_right: Tribal Topology for Particle Swarm Optimization [(video)](https://www.youtube.com/watch?v=XDp48-GkkeA&t=599s)

 :point_right: Complexity Analysis for Feature Extraction

+The bulk of my code base is not added to Github yet, and may or may not be added depeding on what is proprietary for my research or not.

 ### Correspondence